Does Exercise Help Depression? Active Ways To Fight The Blues

 Lifting weights has been scientifically suggested to reduce symptoms of depression while increasing physical fitness

 Similarly to yoga, lifting weights can increase your ability to be mindful and present, possibly helping you to get in tune with your own body.
-At the end of a workout, many might feel refreshed both mentally and physically.
+At the end of a workout, many might be refreshed both mentally and physically.

 1. Bodyweight exercises